crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h3 id="query-seq-data">Crash course for querying Seq data</h3>

 Seq uses a SQL-like query language for querying ingested events which is very well [documented](https://docs.datalust.co/docs/the-seq-query-language); due to its sheer complexity, it cannot be the topic of just *one* post, so I will only show several examples and let the reader consult the official documentation.
+Another reason for not writing more about Seq is that you may decide to use a different server for querying structured events, like Azure Application Insights, so any Seq related info will not help you at all.

 - Given a user, what application flows did he executed during the past 24 hours?